Which of the following best defines 'Net Sales' in financial acco... | Study Prep in Pearson+

 1

 Understand the concept of 'Net Sales' in financial accounting.
-Net Sales represents the actual revenue earned from sales after accounting for deductions such as sales returns, allowances, and discounts.
+Net Sales refers to the total revenue generated from sales after deducting sales returns, allowances, and discounts.

-Identify the components that affect Net Sales: (1) Total Sales Revenue, (2) Sales Returns, (3) Sales Allowances, and (4) Sales Discounts.
+Sales returns are the amounts refunded to customers for returned goods.
+These need to be subtracted from the total sales revenue.

-Recognize that Total Sales Revenue is the gross amount earned from selling goods or services before any deductions.
+Sales allowances are reductions in the selling price due to minor defects or issues with the product.
+These also need to be deducted from the total sales revenue.

 Watch next